-Peter graduated from the University of Richmond where he studied the politics and economics behind energy and environmental issues.
-Peter also accrued experience in energy policy analysis and communications while working on Capitol Hill for a member of the House of Representatives Energy & Commerce Committee.
 As Program Manager, Peter assists with a wide array of work streams ranging from outreach and engagement to energy and environmental research.
+His abilities as a generalist and passion for sustainability allow him to contribute and lead across the spectrum of Generation 180’s endeavors.
 Peter holds a B.A. in Philosophy, Politics, Economics and Law (PPEL) from the University of Richmond.

 Susan has more than 20 years of experience managing stakeholder communications, media relations and public education campaigns for a range of companies and non-profits.
 She is passionate about engaging and activating consumers to make changes that are good for their health, their communities and our environment.
 She has a bachelor’s degree in communications from UCLA.

 The common thread running throughout Nate’s career thus far has been a passion for understanding and engaging audiences, and he has pursued it both as a performing artist and as a marketer.
 Eager to once again be part of building an organization from the ground up, Nate joined the Generation 180 team as the first full-time employee.
 Nate spent seven years in the music industry as a business partner and guitarist in the pop band Parachute.
 During that time the group recorded, released and promoted three records, sold over 300 thousand albums, and had a series of Top 20 radio singles.
 Desiring to build upon and formalize his experience as an entrepreneur, Nate attended the Darden School of Business at the University of Virginia.
 He concentrated in Marketing and served in a leadership role for the Darden Marketing Club.
 He holds a BA in History from the University of Virginia.